102C McConnell Hall

 The International Affairs (IA) Minor adds a recognized distinction and global context to any academic major.
 It was developed for those students who, due to the demands of their primary majors, are unable to complete the more rigorous requirements of the IA Dual Major.

-Students take IA 401, the core course, which provides a broad, interdisciplinary overview of international affairs, work toward intermediate proficiency in a second language, participate in an international experience of at least three weeks or four credits, fulfill the one-course economics requirement and take two globally relevant electives.
+Students take IA 401, the core course, which provides a broad, interdisciplinary overview of international affairs, work toward elementary proficiency in a second language, participate in an international experience of at least three weeks or four credits, fulfill the one-course economics requirement and take two globally relevant electives.

 |ECON 401/402/EREC 411*||